smartgeber Logo

 Creating a 2D Trail in Unity

-Understanding the Trail Renderer
+Understanding the Trail Renderer Component

-Setting Up the Trail Renderer for 2D
+Setting Up the Trail Renderer

-Customizing the 2D Trail Appearance
+Customizing the Trail's Appearance

-Using Scripts for Enhanced Control
+Using Scripts for Advanced Control

 Alternatives to the Trail Renderer